NovySan/unl-digifab/sessions/week5.md

 __Prepping for 3DP__
 - Add a base
 - Add a label (text objects as solids)
+- Is it a closed object?
+  - Mesh -> Repair Tools
 - Save as STL.

 ## Slicing for 3DP